Where are the pins made?

 Can I trust you with my art and products?

-Any art you send us is protected and we value how important that is.
+Any art you send me is protected and I value how important that is.
 As a brand owner over 10 years, IP is everything.
-We take production and product creation very seriously.
-We are not a fly by night place with a crazy new website idea.
-Art is our living.
-If you want us to sign some sort of form or an NDA, etc, we will.
+My brand is currently in over 300 retail stores and I have had my own brand knocked off, so I take production and product creation very seriously.
+I’m not a fly by night guy with a crazy new website idea.
+This is my living.
+If you want me to sign some sort of form or an NDA, etc, I will.
 None of your products will be posted in the gallery or on social media until after you have released it officially.

 Where do the pins ship from once in the states?